applh/wparty/readme.txt

 == Changelog ==

+= 1.1 =
+* Add recursion in page content for embedded shortcodes

 = 1.0 =
 * Initial version

 == Upgrade Notice ==

+= 1.1 =
+The plugin activates shortcodes in Text Widget.
+Easier writing of HTML with WP Editor!
+Simply include [part page="page-name"] to get your HTML content in text widget.

 = 1.0 =
 Improve content management for your website.